Cotton is grown in black soils with sufficient water resources.

 So whenever the cotton pods are matured into cotton, collect them.

 To get good quality seeds, the time of picking is significant.
 Picking should only be done when the cotton is fully mature, i.e., when the bolls begin to open.
 Several pickings are necessary since bolls ripen every two to three months.
-Early cotton-picking gives slightly better seeds for germination as compared to the late pickings.
+Early cotton-picking gives slightly better seeds for germination as compared to late pickings.
 The cotton picked from late-formed bolls (last pickings) should not use for seed extraction.